arabold/serverless-sentry-plugin/README.md

 ### Turn Sentry Reporting On/Off
 As stated before, the plugin only runs if the `SENTRY_DSN` environment variable is set.
-This is an easy way to enable or disable reporting for specific functions through your `s-function.json`.
+This is an easy way to enable or disable reporting as a whole or for specific functions through your `s-function.json`.

 In some cases it might be desirable to disable only error reporting but keep the timeout and low memory warnings in place.
 This can be achieved via setting the flag `ignoreErrorResponses` to `true`